Intuit Global Privacy Statement

 Scope of this Privacy Statement and our role

-As a financial services and technology company, we’re providing this Global Privacy Statement (which we’ll refer to as “Privacy Statement”) to explain how we collect, use, and share information when you interact with us and our offerings, services and experiences.
-This Privacy Statement is global in nature, meaning that it is applicable to all websites and offerings in the Intuit group companies, and it describes our privacy practices when we process:
+As a financial services and technology company, we’re providing this Global Privacy Statement (which we’ll refer to as “Privacy Statement”) to explain how we, Intuit Inc. and the Intuit group companies (collectively “Intuit”, “we” and “us”) collect, use, share or otherwise process information when you interact with us and our offerings, services and experiences, or when businesses provide us with your information.
+This Privacy Statement is global in nature, meaning that it is applicable to all Intuit websites and offerings, and it describes our privacy practices when we process:

 a) Personal information for the purposes of preparing a tax return or in connection with the preparation of a tax return (collectively, “Tax Preparation Information”) as part of providing TurboTax tax preparation services;

-b) Personal information for the purposes of providing the benefits of the Intuit platform, which is collectively, all of Intuit’s services, sites, experiences and software (including through our mobile applications and desktop applications) by Intuit Inc. and its affiliates and subsidiaries other than Tax Preparation Information (the “Intuit Platform”); and/or
+b) Personal information for the purposes of providing the benefits of the Intuit platform, which is collectively, all of Intuit’s services, sites, experiences and software (including through our mobile applications and desktop applications) other than Tax Preparation Information (the “Intuit Platform”); and/or

-c) Personal information as necessary to manage, run and improve our business.
+c) Personal information as necessary to manage, run, improve and develop our business and personalize your experience while interacting with the Intuit Platform.

-Intuit Inc. determines the purposes and means of the processing of personal information (“Information Controller”).
-Intuit Inc. may share your personal data with other Intuit group companies to process as joint controllers for the purposes set out in this Privacy Statement.
-If you have any questions about the processing of your personal data, please contact us in the section “How to Contact Us” below.
+Intuit determines the purposes and means of the processing of personal information, as described in this Privacy Statement, and therefore acts as ‘data controller’ (or equivalent/similar terms) for purposes recognized by certain data privacy laws.
+We may share your personal information within the Intuit group companies and conduct processing activities as controllers or joint controllers for the purposes set out in this Privacy Statement.
+If you have any questions about the processing of your personal information, please contact us in the section “How to Contact Us” below.

-This Privacy Statement does not apply where Intuit processes personal information as a service provider on behalf of a customer or entity who acts as the Information Controller, for example, the customers of our professional tax software products.
-When we act as a service provider, the privacy statement of the relevant Information Controller and our agreements with such business or entity will govern our processing of personal information.
+This Privacy Statement does not apply where Intuit processes personal information as a service provider (or equivalent role under data privacy laws, such as data processor) on behalf of a customer or entity who acts as the data controller, for example, the customers of our professional tax software products.
+When we act as a service provider, the privacy statement of the relevant data controller and our agreements with such business or entity will govern our processing of such personal information.

-In certain circumstances, there may be more than one Information Controller processing your information.
-For example, your employer or a financial partner may also act as an Information Controller.
-In these situations, we act as an independent Information Controller over our processing activities – meaning that we make determinations over how your personal information will be processed independently from the other Information Controller.
-The other Information Controller may have their own obligations under applicable information privacy law, and you may need to speak with the other Information Controller directly for questions on how they process your personal information.
+In certain circumstances, there may be more than one data controller processing your information.
+For example, your employer or a financial partner may also act as a data controller.
+In these situations, we act as an independent data controller over our processing activities – meaning that we make determinations over how your personal information will be processed independently from the other data controllers.
+The other data controllers have their own obligations under applicable information privacy laws.
+Intuit is not responsible for the processing of other data controllers (including our customers) and you should contact them directly for questions on how they process your personal information and for exercising your privacy rights in relation to such processing.

 The Intuit Platform